yext/answers-search-ui/README.md

     }
   }

-  // Don't forget to register your component class within the SDK.
-Otherwise the SDK won't recognize your custom card!
+  // Don't forget to register your Direct Answer card within the SDK.
+Otherwise the SDK won't recognize your card name!
-  ANSWERS.registerComponentType(MyClassName);
+  ANSWERS.registerComponentType(CustomDirectAnswerClassName);
 ```

 ## Universal Results Component